segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

 For early customers using BigQuery with Segment, rather than providing Segment with credentials, access was granted to a shared Service Account (`connector@segment-1119.iam.gserviceaccount.com`).
-While convenient early adopters, this presents potential security risks that we would prefer to address proactively.
+While convenient for early adopters, this presents potential security risks that Segment would prefer to address proactively.

-Starting in **March 2019**, we're going to start requiring BigQuery customers to create their own Service Accounts and provide us with those credentials instead.
+As of **March 2019**, Segment requires BigQuery customers to create their own Service Accounts and provide the app with those credentials instead.
 In addition, any attempts to update warehouse connection settings will also require these credentials.
-This effectively deprecates the shared Service Account, and in the future it will be deactivated completely.
+This effectively deprecates the shared Service Account.

-In order to stay ahead of this, make sure to migrate your warehouse by following the instructions in the "Create a Service Account for Segment" section above.
+In order to stay ahead of this change, make sure to migrate your warehouse by following the instructions in the "Create a Service Account for Segment" section above.
 Then, head to your warehouse's connection settings and update with the **Credentials** you created along the way.